darafferty/LSMTool/docs/source/overview.rst

 LSM.more()
     : Print the sky model to the screen, using more-like controls

+LSM.broadcast()
+    : Send the sky model to other applications using SAMP

 LSM.getColNames()
     : Returns a list of the column names in the sky model